DomtronVox/NodeJSIRCBot/Plugin_Dev.md

 ## Events
 ### Emited Events
-The following events are emited by the basic plugins included in this repository.
+The following events are emitted by the basic plugins included in this repository.

 * 'connected' - Emitted when a connection to a server is established.
+Passes one argument: the name of the server.
+* 'disconnected' - Emitted when a connection to a server is droped.
 Passes one argument: the name of the server.
 * 'joined' - Emitted when an irc channel is joined.
 Passes two arguments: the server name and the channel name.
 * 'message' - Emitted when a message is received from a channel.
 Passes one argument: a message object that describes the message.
 See the section 'Apendix A - Message Object'.